karma-runner/karma-traceur-preprocessor/README.md

 ```

 # Source Maps
-If you set the `sourceMap`  preprocessor option to `true` then the generated source map will be inlined as a data-uri.
+If you set the `sourceMaps`  preprocessor option to `true` then the generated source map will be inlined as a data-uri.

 [Source maps][source-map-overview] allow the browser to map the generated JavaScript back to the original ES6 code.
-You can then set breakpoints
-in the source ES6 code instead of the generated code.
+You can then set breakpoints in the source ES6 code instead of the generated code.
 In the browser you should see two files for each source file: <name>.es6 and <name>.js.
 The <name>.js is the compiled output from Traceur and <name>.es6 is the original source file.

 ----

 For more information on Karma see the [homepage].

 For an example of a project configured to test ES6 code check out [karma-traceur-test].